gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   to implement the initializers and teaching name lookup in the type checker how to resolve the methods for our tuples.

-* The Clang Importer will be modified so that we set the homogenous tuple bit on imported fixed size arrays.
-This will ensure that we print out the imported tuples in homogenous form and will allow us to lift the 4096 element limit since we will no longer have type checker slow down issues.
+* The Clang Importer will be modified so that it sets the "homogenous tuple" bit on an imported fixed size array.
+This will ensure that imported tuples are printed out in homogenous form and will allow us to lift the 4096 element limit since we will no longer have type checker performance issues.

 * We will implement `RandomAccessCollection` and `MutableCollection` conformances for tuples by building upon the builtin conformance work in